qperfect-io/qleo/docs/manual/noise.rst

 -----------------------
 .. _running-a-noisy-circuit:

-Circuits with noise can be run using the :func:`~mimiqcircuits.MimiqConnection.execute` function, just as with circuits without noise.
+Circuits with noise can be run using the :func:`~qleo.execute` function, just as with circuits without noise.
 Currently, noisy simulations are run using the quantum trajectories method.
 In this case, when running a circuit with noise for `n` samples, the circuit will internally be run once for each sample, with a different set of random Kraus operators selected based on the corresponding probabilities.

 When the noise channel is a mixed-unitary channel, the unitary operators to be applied can be selected before applying the operations on the state.
-Use the :func:`~mimiqcircuits.Circuit.sample_mixedunitaries` function to generate samples of a circuit with mixed-unitary noise:
+Use the :func:`~qleo.Circuit.sample_mixedunitaries` function to generate samples of a circuit with mixed-unitary noise:

 .. doctest:: python